 True to its name, Jaipur’s old city is painted in various shades of pink- from pale baby pinks to deep purple burgundies.
 The architecture within the 7 Darwazas/gates seems to take on a life of its own.
 Inline with Rajasthan’s rich history, buildings within the walled city, no matter how imperfect, all have a unique flavor to it.
 The streets of the old town were crowded-vendors, merchants and little food stops lined the roads.
 Women wore the traditional Rajasthan saree, with bright greens and pinks as opposed to the more conservative tones seen elsewhere.

 The floating palace is just a couple minutes’ drive from Pink City.
 After leaving the confines of the city walls, we parked the car at a little parking spot opposite a beautiful lake.
 It wasn’t until we walked across the platform that I realized that there was a magnificent palace atop the Man Sagar lake.

 There are three famous forts within the city of Jaipur.

 Since they were all relatively similar, we decided upon the most accessible one for our trip.
 The entrance fee for Amer Fort was 20 rupees or so, with camera equipment at an additional 5 rupees.

 The drive up the mountain was filled with monkey encounters.
-With cars attempting to come in and out of the entrance, we decided to line our car on the side of the mountain and walk up the hill towards the palace fort.
+With cars attempting to come in and out of the entrance, we decided to line our vehicle on the side of the mountain and walk up the hill towards the palace fort.

-Special to Jaipur and few other cities, these were traditional Rajasthani-inspired villages inclusive of various local activities and cuisine.
+Unique to Jaipur and few other cities, these were traditional Rajasthani-inspired villages inclusive of various local activities and cuisine.
 It was a resort of sorts- with corners showcasing dance, music, puppet acts, and other talents.
 There were also grounds for theme park-like rides.